Concept Bottleneck Large Language Models: Introduction

-Given the limited research on interpretable LLMs, our study is motivated by the two key goals.
-Our first goal focuses on improving the interpretability of LLMs in text classification settings.
-This includes enhancing scalability to handle larger benchmarks, reducing development costs, and improving both model performance and interpretability.
-Our second goal is to address the more complex challenge of developing a generative LLM with interpretable features, which is currently lacking in the field as existing works only apply to classification tasks \citep{tbm, c3m}.
-Guiding the learning process of such a complex statistical model is difficult, yet particularly valuable, as we still lack a comprehensive understanding of how LLMs function.
-For instance, it is challenging to determine the specific conditions under which a black-box LLM might generate unsafe responses.
-By integrating interpretability, we empower humans to understand the underlying reasoning behind harmful outputs, tracing how individual neurons contribute to the generation of harmful tokens.
-This insight is essential for enhancing the safety and reliability of LLMs.
+Given the limited research on interpretable LLMs, our study is driven by two key goals.
+First, we aim to enhance the interpretability of LLMs in \textit{text classification} setting by improving scalability for larger benchmarks, reducing development costs, and boosting both model performance and interpretability.
+Second, we tackle the more challenging \textit{text generation} setting of developing a generative LLM with intrinsic interpretability -- an area that is largely unexplored, as existing research focus solely on text classification tasks \citep{tbm, c3m}.
+By embedding interpretability directly into the LLMs, we enable greater transparency, steering, and control over their behavior.
+For example, as demonstrated in our case studies, interpretability empowers users to trace the underlying reasoning behind harmful outputs, identifying how inputs and neurons contribute to the generation of unsafe tokens, steering LLMs toward safer response, and forcing LLMs to unlearn undesired concepts.
+This deeper insight is crucial for enhancing the safety, reliability, and trustworthiness of LLMs.